From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 - Leads with a quantifiable outcome

-- Clearly names the pain point (経費精算)
+- Names the pain point (経費精算)

 - Specifies the audience (中小企業)

-- Sounds like it understands the reader’s workday—not just the product
+- Sounds like it understands the reader’s workday, not just the product

 Example 2: Online Course Landing Page